yyovkov/yyovkov.github.io/pages/cicd/docker_registry_setup.md

 $ docker-compose up
 ```

-## Enable self-signed certificates for docker nodes
+## Nodes certificates
-All the nodes the nodes that are going to use that repository should have installed
+* All the nodes  that are going to use that repository should have installed
 self-signed certificate generated above
 ```bash
 $ sudo mkdir /etc/docker/certs.d/registry.castle.yyovkov.net